zsrtp/dme-cli/README.md

 # dme-cli

-A modified version of [dolphin-memory-engine](https://github.com/aldelaro5/dolphin-memory-engine) that adds support to read a u32 address from the CLI.
+A modified version of [dolphin-memory-engine](https://github.com/aldelaro5/dolphin-memory-engine) that adds support to read a u32 value from an address using the CLI and see if it matches a target input value.

 ## Example usage